cartesi/honeypot/README.md

     └── config.h
 ```

+> A sample `SimpleERC20` has already been deployed to Goerli at `0x0E1AE9AB7F5feFDFF2587e8e7edB2AFf0c4CDc66`.
+>
 > As a matter of convenience, shell script [`hex2bytes.sh`](./util/hex2bytes.sh) may be used to convert an address hex string representation to an array of integer bytes to be included in the configuration file.

 ## Building the application